MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/add-a-server-to-a-sharepoint-server-2016-farm.md

     Where \<ServerRole\> can be any of the following values: WebFrontEnd, Application, DistributedCache, Search, or Custom.

 > [!NOTE]
-> If Feature Pack 2 has been applied, additional \<ServerRole>\ options are available: ApplicationWithSearch, WebFrontEndWithDistributedCache.
+> If SharePoint Server 2016 Feature Pack 2 has been applied, additional \<ServerRole> options are available: ApplicationWithSearch, WebFrontEndWithDistributedCache.
+These options are also available in SharePoint Server 2019 Public Preview.

 > [!NOTE]
-> The concept of server roles has changed for SharePoint Server 2016.
+> The concept of server roles has changed starting with SharePoint Server 2016.
 You can't add a server to a farm if the farm currently contains a server assigned to the "Single Server Farm" role. > For additional information about MinRole, see [Overview of MinRole Server Roles in SharePoint Servers 2016 and 2019](overview-of-minrole-server-roles-in-sharepoint-server-2016.md).

 4. At the PowerShell command prompt, type the following command to install the Help File Collections: